dwalker109/aoc-2023/README.md

 why part 1 passed and part 2 didn't.
 Turns out I was ADDING the empty space I needed all along, not REPLACING it.
 Once I fixed that we're good.
 There's a lot of HashMap lookups in a hot loop so I used FxHashMap to get the speed down to about 4ms per part.

+## Day 13: Point of Incidence

+Pretty simple.
+Part 1 came together in not much time, part 2 is not much more.
+Got the runtime down to less that half a millisecond by avoiding collections and working with byte refs.
+Trying to use bitvecs made no difference so scrapped that.